UK introduces new fast-track visa to attract scientists

-Johnson paired the announcement of the Global Talent route program with a pledge of 300 million pounds ($392 million) for research into advanced mathematics.
+Johnson paired the announcement of the Global Talent route program with a pledge of $392 million for research into advanced mathematics.
 The money will help fund researchers and doctoral students whose work in math underpins myriad developments such as safer air travel, smart phone technology and artificial intelligence.

 The new visa route will have no cap on the number of people able to come to the U.K. under the program.
 It starts next month.